 - Slack: Students who are accepted into all degree programs will be required to use Slack for exercises and collaboration.
-Slack system requirements can be found here. - Excel: While not required, students who are accepted into all degree programs are recommended to have access to Microsoft Excel 2016.
-Students without access to this
+Slack system requirements can be found https://example.com/here/.

 XI.
 Owner and Instructional Team Information

 Legal Control

 Quantic Holdings, Inc., doing business as Quantic School of Business and Technology and Valar Institute at Quantic School of Business and Technology, is a corporation formed in Delaware and registered to do business in the District of Columbia.